 WHAT WE DO

-PSAA offers a range of professional and educational services, including mural painting, event signage, live event paintings, auto painting, graphic design, customized tours, and more.
+PSAA offers a range of professional and educational services, including mural painting, event signage, live event paintings, auto painting, graphic design, wild pasting, stencil marketing, customized tours, and more.

 Art Kiosks would be a designated place for free public expression at City Repair Intersections; where people can share their art and ideas with others.
 This project was inspired by the (de)Appropriation Wall in San Francisco.
 In partnership with City Repair and PBOT, PSAA has a solid plan of how to build these structures.
 If you have any resources available that could help support this community project, please contact us!